kallaway/100-days-of-code/log.md

 **Link(s) to work**: Will deploy to gitHub once clean up is done

 Example:
+### Day 23: Sept 5th, 2020

+**Today's Progress**: Set up a back-end for my front-end fact project.

+**Thoughts**: Also since mlab will no longer be on Heroku, I moved my Remember Me collection over to Atlas.
+Everything is moved over, just need to update the info in repo.
+Lots I still need to work on when it comes to back-end, but enjoying the challenge.
+Next time plan on adding authentication in for fact repo since that is where I struggle with the most.

+**Link(s) to work**: Not pushed yet

+Example:
 ### Day 2: June 14th, 2020 (Example 2)
 ##### (delete me or comment me out)